 Student staff relationships: the University does not wish to prevent, or need to be aware of, liaisons between staff and students.
 It does however rely upon the integrity of both parties to ensure that abuses of power do not occur.

-Student Support Document (SSD): contains information about a students additional support needs:
+Student Support Document (SSD): contains information about a students additional support needs.
+Information includes:

 - course information

 - details about any disclosed disability or condition

 - indicates whether a student has an enabler to assist them.